 A question our fertility specialists get asked often by keen patients.

-As the statistics on rapid increase of mobile use across the world continue to astound us, the debate on the ill effects of radiation emitted by these devices has also continued to rage on.
-Numerous studies have focussed on how mobile phone use may lead to increased stress, change in brain activity and a host of other health problems.
+As the statistics on the rapid increase of mobile users across the world continue to astound us, the debate on the ill effects of radiation emitted by these devices has also continued to rage on.
+Numerous studies have focussed on how mobile phone use may lead to increased stress, change in brain activity, and a host of other health problems.
 Increasingly the discourse is also turning to whether radiation from mobile phones can cause male infertility.